Travelin' Band: In popular culture

 A cover of "Travelin' Band" by Curtis Stigers and The Forest Rangers is played during a chase scene in season 3 episode 7 of the television show Sons of Anarchy.

 The Jeff Healey Band performs a cover of the song (as the house band at the Double Deuce) in the 1989 film Road House.

 The song appeared in the Brazilian film O Homem Que Copiava in relation to an over-the-hill rock fan who has a preference for Creedence.
 It plays during the armored car robbery sequence.

+The song also appeared in the 2014 film Pawn Sacrifice.

 The full version of "Travelin' Band" is played during the fight scene of the third episode of the television show The Good Guys.

 The song is available as a playable song for the Rock Band series of music video games as downloadable content.

 Following the terrorist attacks on September 11, 2001, the song was placed on the list of post-9/11 inappropriate titles distributed by Clear Channel.